When I first wrote this post, my brother-in-law’s Garmin Edge 500 had finally given up the ghost and he was in the market for a new bike computer.

 - Connects to smartphone via Bluetooth Smart

 - Mapping (Edge 820 can create routes on the device; Edge 520 cannot)

 - The 820 is more expensive (but you get more stuff...)

 Come on people.
 We’ve been through this… A bike computer is a large steam-driven device, using valves, levers and pumps, that allows you to do work whilst riding your bike.
 It also calculates chess moves.
 Providing those chess moves pre-date 1974.

 With both the Edge 520 and 820, Garmin has done something rather revolutionary in creating a small, rechargeable device that attaches to your bike handlebars, which displays and records data whilst you’re riding (speed, distance, next mortgage payment due date).

 All cyclists require a bike computer (that’s right, it’s obligatory).
 You don’t have to spend a few hundreds of pounds on a whizzbang GPS-based model though.
 There are much cheaper versions that measure speed and distance using wheel circumference.

 I digress.
 Back to the Edge 520 and 820.

+They were introduced within a year of each other (…people said they could be sister and brother…).
 The 820 was released in July 2016 and the 520 came in July 2015.
-They are very much at the forefront to receive new software features, as and when Garmin puts out an update.
+They have been very much at the forefront when it comes to receiving new software features, as and when Garmin puts out an update.

 GPS (Great Places to See)